openssl/technical-policies/policies/design-process.md

 ### Identify candidate solutions

-Once the problem area is understood candidate solutions (one or more) that meet the requirements and constraints should be identified.
+Once the problem area is understood, candidate solutions (one or more) that meet the requirements and constraints should be identified.
 Each candidate solution should be documented in only as much detail as is required to explain the primary characteristics of the solution approach so that it can be compared